Kyan Douglas: Career

 Douglas moved to New York City in 1999 and started work in sales for Aveda, then helped them set up the Aveda Institute, a hairstyling and grooming school.
 He enrolled in its cosmetology program, and after graduating at the top of his class, he joined the New York-based hair salon Arrojo Studio as a colorist.
 He began working on the makeover TV shows What Not to Wear and While You Were Out as well.
 In 2002, a client at Arrojo told him about a makeover show that was being cast.
-Kyan sent a photo of himself and a short bio he'd written to the producers.
+Douglas sent a photo of himself and a short bio he'd written to the producers.
 They called him for an audition and quickly hired him as the show's "Grooming Guru".

 As part of Queer Eye's "Fab Five" Douglas has co-authored a book and appeared on a soundtrack CD and accompanying DVD based on the show, as well as appeared on many magazine covers and TV talk shows.
 In 2004 he published Beautified, his own book on grooming for women, and became a spokesman and product advisor for L'Oréal.
 He was also invited back to speak at his alma mater Loyola University New Orleans in 2004.

 In 2009, he took over as host of Ten Years Younger (starting with the show's fourth season) on TLC.